 - No single-rider lines: At some attractions, Disney offers a single-rider line option that allows guests to separate from their park posses, bypass the regular standby line, and wait in what is typically a much shorter line.
 They get to fill in available seats and experience the attraction with strangers.
 To help promote social distancing, Disney has temporarily halted single-rider lines.

-- No virtual queues: Because of the enormous popularity of Star Wars: Rise of the Resistance, Disney developed a virtual queue program for the attraction.
+- No virtual queues (except Rise of the Resistance): Because of the enormous popularity of Star Wars: Rise of the Resistance, Disney developed a virtual queue program for the attraction.
 It requires guests to make reservations and receive assigned boarding groups on high-demand days (which were virtually every day after the attraction opened).
-Despite rumors that Disney would expand virtual queues for other attractions to help promote social distancing, it initially suspending the program altogether.
+Despite rumors that Disney would expand virtual queues for other attractions to help promote social distancing, it initially suspended the program altogether.
 It has since resumed issuing boarding groups for Rise, but has not expanded the program for any other attractions.

 - Most shows are not available: While most attractions are open, nearly all stage shows are suspended.
 These include the Indiana Jones Epic Stunt Spectacular and Beauty and the Beast-Live on Stage at Disney’s Hollywood Studios and Finding Nemo - The Musical at Disney’s Animal Kingdom.